|

 time, the Graf Zeppelin.

-The Graf Zeppelin was a hundred feet longer
+The Graf Zeppelin was a hundred feet longer than

-nose to tail fins.
+to tail fins.
 It was designed as a passenger liner to compete

 with the ocean liners crossing the Atlantic.
 With a maximum